Arasilankumari

 Arasilankumari is a 1961 Indian Tamil-language historical adventure film directed by A. S. A. Sami and A. Kasilingam, and produced by M. Somasundaram under Jupiter Pictures.
 An adaptation of the 1952 film Scaramouche, itself based on a 1921 novel of the same name, it stars M. G. Ramachandran, Padmini and Rajasulochana.
 The film was originally directed by Sami, and completed by Kasilingam.
 It was released on 1 January 1961, and failed commercially.

 Plot

-Arivazhagan has a sister Anbukarasi.
-Anbukarasi falls in love with Vetrivelan, who is commander-in-chief of the royal army, but he tells Anbukarasi and Arivazhagan that he is just an ordinary citizen of the kingdom and marries Anbukarasi.
+Arivazhagan has a sister, Anbukarasi.
+She falls in love with Vetrivelan, who is the commander-in-chief of the royal army, but he tells Anbukarasi and Arivazhagan that he is just an ordinary citizen of the kingdom and marries Anbukarasi.
 Arivazhagan leaves on a mission after his sister's marriage.
 After some time, Vetrivelan deserts his wife and child and returns to the palace.
 He starts plotting against the royal family.
-How his plans are set at naught by the hero and how his wife fights for him against her own brother form the rest of the film.
+How his plans are thwarted by the hero and how his wife fights for him against her own brother form the rest of the film.